CSC142-WCU/csc142/_episodes/05-intro-to-arrays-2.md

 - "Arrays can have multiple dimensions to represent spreasheets whose columns are of the same type and have the same length."
 ---

+# Array of Strings

-# 7.7 Array of Objects
+# Array of Objects

-# 7.8 String Arrays
-# 7.9 Two dimensional arrays
+# Two dimensional arrays
-# 7.10 Arrays with three or more dimensions.

 {% include links.md %}